 RRHA shall not automatically deny admission to a particular group or category of otherwise eligible applicants.
 Each applicant in a particular group or category will be treated on an individual basis in the normal processing routine.

-RRHA will seek to identify and eliminate situations or procedures that create a barrier to equal bousing opportunity for all.
-In accordance with Section 504 of the barrier to equal housing opportunity for all.
+RRHA will seek to identify and eliminate situations or procedures that create a barrier to equal housing opportunity for all.
 In accordance with Section 504 of the Rehabilitation Act of 1973, RRHA will make such physical or procedural changes as will reasonably accommodate people with disabilities.